Top 14 best Windows 8 tablets: the best Windows 8 tablets you can buy in 2013

 - RRP: £719 inc VAT

-The Surface Pro 2 crams a serious amount of power into a compact frame - enough to worry the latest Ultrabooks.
-Its design may be spot on for some but we can't help feel that instead of being the best of both laptop and tablet worlds, it's neither.
-The price quickly rises if you veer away from the base model - many people would be better off with a separate laptop and tablet, and you might even save money.
-Those less bothered about the tablet side of things should consider a convertible device.
+The Surface Pro 2 crams a serious amount of power into a compact frame.
+However, now that Microsoft has launched the bigger, better Surface Pro 3, the Pro 2 makes sense only if you're on a tight budget.
+Even then, its value is questionable - many people would be better off with a separate laptop and tablet, and might even save money going down that road.
+Those less bothered about the tablet side of things should consider a convertible device such as the Lenovo Yoga.